 The ball racks can hold footballs, soccer balls, basketballs, or volleyballs and fit about three on each shelf.

 It measures 23.6 inches wide, with varying heights between the racks.
-The top two racks are 6.7 inches tall, and the bottom rack is 7.5 inches tall.
-The different heights allow you to store various pieces of equipment that other racks might not be able to accommodate.
+The top two shelves are 6.7 inches tall, and the bottom rack is 7.5 inches tall.
+The different heights allow you to store various pieces of equipment that other racks might be unable to accommodate.

 It comes with screws already installed for an easy mounting process.